 In 2015 the United States finally caught up with the world and began using EMV, or chip cards.
-Having EMV compatible equipment became part of the PCI regulations, with the exception of gas stations, which had a two-year extension.
+Having EMV compatible equipment became part of the PCI regulations or EMV PCI Compliance, with the exception of gas stations, which had a two-year extension.

 The key component of EMV is the chip, which holds the encrypted information on integrated circuits, as well as the magnetic strip.
 As of October 1, 2015, all card issuers shifted the liability to the consumers/business owners.
 Gas stations will have until October 1, 2020, to be EMV compliant for pay at the pump at any point of sale.